avalanchesiqi/communitynotes/synthetic_data/2025-08-21_results/README.md

 This folder contains summary results for experiments analyzing the Community Notes algorithm's performance under various synthetic conditions.

+- `*/FP_count`: summary data
+- `*.ipynb`: scripts to create figures, numbered by the order they appear in the manuscript
+- `plots`: figures
+- `definitions.json`: metric definitions; global maps for file names -> experimental parameters, parameter names -> axis labels, etc.
+- `stylesheet.mplstyle`: defines the formatting of the plots.

 ## Experiment Descriptions

 The following experiments are included in this dataset: